cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-write-a-new-post.md

 ### Caption

-Add italics to the next line of an image，then it will become the caption and appear at the bottom of the image:
+Add italics to the next line of an image, then it will become the caption and appear at the bottom of the image:

 ```markdown
 ![img-description](/path/to/image)